masaichien/masaichien.github.io/aboutme.md

 ---

 ## Overview
 I firmly believe that data has the power to transform realities.
-I currently work as the Director of Monitoring and Measurement at [Escalera Foundation Mexico](https://escalera.org/), an organization dedicated to supporting students from rural areas in Los Altos de Chiapas, most of whom come from indigenous communities.
-My main responsibility is to lead data analysis and management processes to ensure that every decision we make is backed by evidence and creates real impact.
-With proficiency in R, Python, SQL, Power BI, and Excel, I build clear, impactful dashboards and reports that drive smarter decisions.
-Passionate about social impact, I’ve led projects that make a real difference through analysis and effective monitoring.
+As Director of Monitoring and Measurement at Escalera Foundation Mexico, I lead the data and evaluation efforts to ensure every decision we make is grounded in evidence and creates real impact.
+Our organization supports students from rural areas in Los Altos de Chiapas—many from indigenous communities—empowering them to continue their education.
+With a strong command of R, Python, SQL, Power BI, and Excel, I design clear, actionable dashboards and reports that inform strategy and drive meaningful change.
+I'm passionate about using data for good and have led projects where smart analysis and thoughtful monitoring have made a tangible difference.

 ## Experience

 ### M&E Director - Escalera Foundation Mexico | 2022 - Present
--
+- Led the transition from Excel to SQL by designing and developing a relational data model, ensuring scalability and data integrity, and enabling the creation of automated, data-driven products.
 - Collaborated with department leaders to analyze outcome deviations, identify improvements, and develop data-informed strategies and metrics, contributing to a 10% growth in supported students across programs.
 - Implemented data-driven processes and standardized templates that enhanced performance and enabled departments to meet their goals more effectively.
   - Increased the percentage of beneficiaries with effective access to Escalera’s support by 15%.